wdawson/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 }
 ~~~

-The ID token contains the group WestCoastDivision so the audience (`aud`) has access to the group information about the user.
+The ID token contains the group `WestCoastDivision` so the audience (`aud`) has access to the group information about the user.

-For flows other than implicit, post to the token endpoint `https://{yourOktaDomain}/oauth2/v1/token` with the user or client you want.
+For flows other than implicit, post to the token endpoint `https://{yourOktaDomain}/oauth2/v1/token` with the user or client that you want.
 Make sure the user is assigned to the app and to one of the groups from your whitelist.

 If the results aren't as expected, start your troubleshooting by inspecting the System Log to see what went wrong.
-Also, try requesting only an ID token instead of both and ID token and access token.
+Also, try requesting only an ID token instead of both an ID token and an access token.

-### Create a Token with Groups Claim (Custom Authorization Server)
+### Create a Token with a Groups Claim (Custom Authorization Server)

 #### Step One: Get the Group IDs